microsoft/BotFramework-WebChat/README.md

 Add a DirectLine (**not Web Chat**) channel, and generate a Direct Line Secret.
 Make sure to enable Direct Line 3.0.

-Add Web Chat to your React project via `npm install botframework-webchat`
+Add Web Chat to your React project via `npm install botframework-webchat`.
+This will install latest stable build.
+If you want to try out features and fixes direct from our GitHub, install via `npm install botframework-webchat@master`.

 Include the `Chat` component in your React app, e.g.: